qinyu631-boop/qinyu631-boop.github.io/_pages/publication_list.md

 My research focuses on applied microeconomics, with interests in environmental and labour economics, migration, and the links between pollution, health, and socioeconomic outcomes.
 I use large-scale microdata, spatially matched environmental indicators, and causal inference techniques.

-I currently have **five working papers** in progress.
+I currently have **five papers & Manuscripts** in progress.
 Titles and brief summaries are below.

 ---